just-animate/just-animate/README.md

 ## Included animations

-  The animations in JustAnimate are based on Animate.css.
+  The animations in just-animate-animations.js are based on Animate.css.
 [Check out all the animations here on their page!](https://daneden.github.io/animate.css/)

   * `bounce`
   * `flash`